FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

 Bankman-Fried's arrest came just a day before he was due to testify in front of the House Financial Services Committee.
 Rep. Maxine Waters, D-Calif., chairwoman of the committee, said she was "disappointed" that the American public, and FTX's customers, would not get to see Bankman-Fried testify under oath.

-That hearing, however, will be held Tuesday, with the new CEO of FTX, John Ray III, giving testimony.
+“This is not something that happened overnight or in a context of a week,” he said.

+He added: “This is just plain, old fashion embezzlement, taking money from others and using it for your own purposes.
+This is not sophisticated at all.”

-Bankman-Fried said recently that he did not “knowingly” misuse customers’ funds, and said he believes his millions of angry customers will eventually be made whole.
+Bankman-Fried said recently that he did not “knowingly” misuse customers’ funds, and that he believes angry customers will eventually get their money back.
+Bankman-Fried has also said he believes FTX was a victim of a sudden market collapse, and that customer deposits were safe up until then.